JianpingZeng/9cc/README.md

 Do _NOT_ have high expectations on this compiler.
 For example, it is not an optimizing compiler.

-Once upon a time, mcc separates the preprocessor, compiler and driver as different applications.
-It makes things clear but it's hard to debug.
-Later, they are combined into one single application.

 # Author
 Guiyang Huang, [mohu3g@163.com](mailto:mohu3g@163.com)